JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 _'For many smaller traders this is an opportunity to grow and develop their business.'_

-There has never been true at any point since the redevelopment of the shopping centre was first proposed three years ago and it certainly is'nt now.
+There has never been true at any point since the redevelopment of the shopping centre was first proposed three years ago and it certainly isn't now.

 Southwark also claim that _'The council is committed to enabling the largest possible number of existing businesses to remain in the area'_ .